aserg-ufmg/CSIndex/README.md

 # CSIndexbr

 CSIndexbr (https://csindexbr.org) provides transparent data about Brazilian scientific production in Computer Science.
 We index full research papers published in selected conferences and journals.
-The papers are retrieved from DBLP.
+The papers are retrieved from <a href="https://dblp.org/">DBLP</a>.

 # Scripts